Tanzu-Solutions-Engineering/tanzu-to-go-workshop/tce/1-tce.md

 Tanzu Community Edition allows you to create a local Kubernetes cluster that runs inside Docker, and supports easy installation of third-party [packages](https://tanzucommunityedition.io/packages/) to customize your environment.

-We recommend allocating 12GB of RAM and 8 CPUs to Docker, for your cluster.
 Let's create a cluster on your local system, and call it `tce`.

 **Mac or Linux**
 ```